Study of Adolescent Lives after Migration to America (SALaMA) and beyond

-The Study of Adolescent Lives after Migration to America (SALaMA) is a mixed-methods study being conducted by Washington University in St. Louis, in partnership with QFI.
+The Study of Adolescent Lives after Migration to America (SALaMA) is a school-based, mixed-methods research project being conducted in several school districts across the United States, as part of an ongoing partnership between Washington University in St. Louis’s Brown School and Qatar Foundation International.
 The study seeks to assess the mental health and psychosocial well-being of high school students (age 13 years and older) resettled to the U.S. from Arab-majority countries.
 It also aims to identify the sources of daily stress in these students’ lives and the corresponding support mechanisms available to them.
-The study will not only generate important estimates about the needs of this growing subpopulation, it will also produce insight into their means of resilience and the best practices taken by schools, communities, and parents to support students as they adjust to life in America.
-Data collection is underway in Harrisonburg, VA, and Austin, TX, and the study will head to Michigan this summer, with more sites to be confirmed.
-SALaMA may also expand internationally to look at how similar groups of students are resettling in other countries across the world.
+Most recently, SALaM is now being conducted in Ireland.